Paul-Proteus/recipe-grabber/README.md

 # recipe-grabber
-This application takes images of recipes and turns them into a database of recipes.
+This application gets images of recipes from my Google Drive, uses OpenAi's API to extract the details of the recipes, and then stores them into a database.